Report Dec. 15, 2022

 $163 million in community social investments in 20211

 As a major employer and investor in many malaria-endemic countries, ExxonMobil has been part of a longstanding international effort to prevent, treat and cure the disease.
 Through a coordinated, comprehensive effort, significant progress has been made over the past two decades in reducing the impacts of malaria on families and communities.

-Since 2000, ExxonMobil has provided more than $170 million in funding for antimalarial programs that have reached more than 185 million people.
-Our support has resulted in the distribution of more than 15.1 million bed nets, 5.6 million doses of antimalarial treatments and 4 million rapid diagnostic kits, as well as training for nearly 900,000 health workers.
+Since 2000, ExxonMobil has provided more than $170 million in funding for antimalarial programs that have reached more than 175 million people.
+Our support has resulted in the distribution of more than 15.1 million bed nets, 5.6 million doses of antimalarial treatments and 4 million rapid diagnostic kits, as well as training for over 1 million health workers.
 Thanks to the work of the many collaborations with governments, businesses, and civil society, malarial deaths have been reduced by more than half since 2000 and infection rates have drastically declined.
 The World Health Organization (WHO) estimates that 1.5 billion cases of malaria have been prevented since 2000.2

 In October 2021, the WHO authorized use of a malaria vaccine for children, a potential breakthrough in the fight against malaria.
 ExxonMobil was one of several organizations that helped support the development of this first-ever malaria vaccine.

 Women’s economic opportunity